coderefinery/TTT4HPC_resource_management/content/scheduling.md

 :width: 80%

-Example for backfilling: Imagine the pink job just started but suddenly crashes?
+Example for backfilling: Imagine the pink job just started but suddenly crashes.
 What will the scheduler try to do?
 :::